 montane rain forest is also one of the world’s top birding locales.
 We also visit Lemur Island, a small sanctuary where orphaned lemurs are thriving.
 Four species, including the bamboo lemur, black and white ruffed lemur, brown lemur and diademed sifaka, have become habituated to visitors, allowing for close encounters and outstanding photo opportunities.

 Day 4: Mantadia National Park

 Today we venture farther afield to the less-visited Mantadia section of Andasibe-Mantadia National Park.
 Mantadia's virtually untouched primary forest is filled with stunning buttress-rooted trees and lichen-covered trunks beneath a canopy reaching more than 100 feet high.
-Towering tree ferns and fan-shaped traveler’s palms harbor a variety of endemic birds and rare reptiles.
+Experience the true seclusion while exploring with our small, quiet group among towering tree ferns and fan-shaped traveler’s palms that harbor a variety of endemic birds and rare reptiles.
 Diademed sifakas and black-and-white ruffed lemurs launch themselves from tree to tree above us, and we witness varieties of couas

 , vangas and ground rollers flitting through the forest.
 Mossy-green leaf-tailed geckos and short-horned chameleons are special sightings

 when our sharp-eyed guides locate them and point them out.